ezhang1218/CCUR/README.md

 ## REBUTTAL ##
-This folder contains a pdf to the responses to each reviewer from the KDD Applied Data Science Track.
+This folder contains a pdf to each of the responses to each reviewer from the KDD Applied Data Science Track.

 # CCUR